raspberrypilearning/catch-the-dots/en/step_4.md

 ```
 --- /hint ---
 --- hint ---
-This is how you will need to change the code for the yellow sprite
+This is how you need to change the code for the yellow sprite:
 ```blocks
 	if <+ touching color [#FFFF00]?> then
         change [score v] by (1)